Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 Besides, since $\rho$ is a $m$-truncated hypercovering, by Deligne the augmentation $\wt\rho$ of the coskeleton satisfies the cohomological descent.
 So the map $\calF\ra R\wt\rho_*\wt\rho^{-1} \calF$ is a quasi-isomorphism.
 In this way, the map $\calH^i(\calF)\ra R^i\rho_*\rho^{-1} \calF$ is an isomorphism for $i\leq m$, and hence $\calC$ lives in $D^{\geq m-1}(S)$.

 \end{proof}

-\paragraph{The degeneracy theorem} Now we are able to state and prove our main theorem about the degeneracy. \begin{theorem} Let $X$ be a quasi-compact, strongly liftable rigid space of dimension $n$ over $K$, and let the augmented $X'_{\leq m}$ be a strong lift of $X$ of length $m\geq 2n+2$.
+\paragraph{The degeneracy theorem} Now we are able to state and prove our main theorem about the degeneracy. \begin{theorem} Let $X$ be a quasi-compact, strongly liftable rigid space of dimension $n$ over $K$, and let the augmented truncated simplicial spaces $X'_{\leq m}$ be a strong lift of $X$ of length $m\geq 2n+2$.
 Then the strong lift $X'_{\leq m}$ induces a quasi-isomorphism